upper waypoint

 Reach out to your local health department

-Contact your city or county’s public health department to ask if they’re still offering free COVID vaccines to folks without insurance through the Bridge Access Program or otherwise.
-The following links may also provide information on community clinics offering vaccines – just be sure to stress you don’t have insurance and are looking for free shots.
+Contact your city or county’s public health department to ask if they’re still offering free COVID-19 vaccines to people without insurance through the Bridge Access Program or otherwise.
+The following links may also provide information on community clinics offering vaccines — just be sure to stress you don’t have insurance and are looking for free shots.

 It’s still unclear.

-The agency, is said, “remains committed to monitoring vaccine access options for vulnerable populations including uninsured adults and will share relevant information as it becomes available.”
+The agency, it said, “remains committed to monitoring vaccine access options for vulnerable populations, including uninsured adults and will share relevant information as it becomes available.”

 “We are trying to figure out how we can get funding or be able to purchase at least a limited supply of vaccines that we can use for those who are experiencing homelessness,” he said.
 “We don’t have a solution to that right now.
 Not only are the vaccines not being provided to us through this program, but the cost of the vaccines has also gone up.”

-Dr. Chin-Hong, of UCSF, is optimistic that in the fall, Bay Area and statewide public health officials “will likely find a way to get the new COVID vaccine into uninsured arms,” since he’s found those agencies “generally more forward thinking” and willing to “provide more safety net programs than many other areas in the country.”
+Chin-Hong, of UCSF, is optimistic that in the fall, Bay Area and statewide public health officials “will likely find a way to get the new COVID vaccine into uninsured arms” since he’s found those agencies “generally more forward-thinking” and willing to “provide more safety net programs than many other areas in the country.”

-“However,” he cautions, “it will take some time for these programs to roll out smoothly.”
+“However,” he said, “it will take some time for these programs to roll out smoothly.”

 Sponsored